 Thus, initially at least, and similar to earlier manifestations during the Risorgimento, the Fascist re-invention of historic festivals in Italy formed a part of the government’s plan to forge a new ‘spiritual and cultural’ identity for the whole ‘Italian’ population and differed significantly from the ‘materialistic’ identity inherent to Communism, or the ‘naturalistic’ identity of Nazism.
 The l’uomo del fascismo, Gentile believed, could emerge from any of Italy’s many constituent cities, races, and beliefs, and this new ‘Italian’ would inevitably be supportive of the aims of Fascism in Italy as a whole.

 However, the iconography of festivals is not so easily co-opted, and along with these relatively narrow instrumental ideas of nationalism, other more seditious themes from the humanist commune (and its institutionalised agon) resurfaced; such as power reversal, local independence, and subversive anti-state behaviour: themes that have as much to do with local civic unity (opposed to centralised state power) as being an Italian.
-This more destabilising aspect of the festivals (at least for the fascists) closely linked the participants and observers in the city to their implicit communality rather than their difference from other nations and was very much in line with Croce’s idea, articulated in the early part of the century, that liberty is not a natural right but arises out of a continuous struggle (or agon).
+This more destabilising aspect of the festivals (at least for the Fascists) closely linked the participants and observers in the city to their implicit communality rather than their difference from other nations and was very much in line with Croce’s idea, articulated in the early part of the century, that liberty is not a natural right but arises out of a continuous struggle (or agon).
 Commentators on this aspect of Croce’s philosophy have argued that his ‘continuous struggle’ laid the foundations of the Fascist State in that it was representative of

 a dangerous new philosophy that stressed relativism in values, subjective activism for the individual, violence as a mode of social action, and success as the supreme value in public affairs.